 Following last month's strong rally, companies within the electrification and energy transition theme continued to recover, assisted by the improved optimism around AI focused Capex from large tech names.
-This fed through to the thematic sleeve holdings in Rize Environmental 100 and JPM Climate Solutions ETFs which outperformed global equities, returning +2.97% and +2.55% respectively.
+Portfolios holding, RobecoSAM Smart Energy, was the standout, returning +7.39% for the month.
 Underlying portfolio company Schnieder Electric, the electrical power equipment manufacturer, re-affirmed their guidance during a month end call with analysts which has alleviated concerns in the sector.
-Portfolios holding in the VanEck Semiconductor ETF was the standout performer, returning +13.95% for the month.
-The subsector had a number of tailwinds in the month already mentioned above (growth in favour, easing trade concerns and a renewed AI focus).